ciberado/azuretechtrainingday/README.md

   --output tsv)script-pokemon.sh && echo $SCRIPT_URL
 ```

-Finally, we will instruct the VM to execute the *run script* Extension, downloading the script and executing it to install and run the Pokemon application.
+Now, we will instruct the VM to execute the *run script* Extension, downloading the script and executing it to install and run the Pokemon application.

 ```bash
 az vm extension set \